agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 ## Compensation

-As someone who had never been motivated by money, as I looked for a job, I discovered I was a little naive as to what all the numbers meant.
-Fortunately, Insight anticipated this and brought experienced data scientists, startup founders, and tech company executives to educate us naive scientists in the ways of money.
+As someone who had never been motivated by money, I discovered during my job search that I was a little naive as to what all the numbers meant.
+Fortunately, Insight anticipated this and brought experienced data scientists, startup founders, and tech company executives to give us a crash course on life outside of academia.
 I learned everything there was to know about salary, bonuses, and equity.

-I knew **base salary**: what you're paid in semi-weekly paychecks to do the job.
-It's what I thought of when I heard "This job pays $120k a year."
-But salary isn't everything for data scientists.
-We get multiple other forms of compensation.
+I was already familiar with **base salary**: what you're paid in semi-weekly paychecks in exchange for doing your job.
+It's what I thought of when I heard "This job pays $120,000 a year."
+But salary isn't everything for data scientists since we receive multiple other forms of compensation as well.

-Every offer I received paid a **yearly bonus** of 15-20% based on your performance.
-Those were for data science and machine learning positions at standard tech companies, but I heard from some data scientists in finance and investing that they would be upset if their bonuses were not "integer multiples of their salary."[^1]
+Every offer I received paid a **yearly bonus** of 15-20% based on performance.
+Those were for data science and machine learning positions at standard tech companies, but I heard from some data scientists in finance and investment that they would be upset if their bonuses were not "integer multiples of their salary."[^1]

 Finally, Insight spent a lot of time teaching us about **equity**: owning a